Brooklyn Nursing Programs

 Associate of Applied Science in Nursing

 Students at ASA College can prepare for entry-level positions in nursing or further study at the bachelor's level by completing a 2-year nursing degree program.
-The program consists of 68 credits, including 40 credits of core nursing classes.
-Students who successfully complete this degree program are eligible to sit for the National Council Licensure Examination for Registered Nurse (NCLEX-RN).
+The program consists of 68 credits, including 43 credits of core nursing classes.
+Students who successfully complete this degree program are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 CUNY New York City College of Technology

 CUNY New York City College of Technology, often referred to as City Tech, is the largest public college of technology in the state of New York.
-Students at this institution can earn an associate's or bachelor's degree in nursing to gain the knowledge and skills necessary for a career as a registered nurse.
+Students at this institution can earn an associate's or bachelor's degree in nursing to gain the knowledge and skills necessary for careers as registered nurses.
 The nursing programs offered are accredited by the National League for Nursing Accrediting Commission (NLNAC), as well as the New York State Education Department.

 Associate of Applied Science in Nursing

-Students in this program are required to complete 14 credit hours of introductory coursework for one semester prior to taking clinical nursing courses.
-During this semester, students must pass the Kaplan Nursing Admissions Exam.
+Students in this program are required to complete 13-14 credit hours of introductory coursework for one semester prior to taking clinical nursing courses.
+During this semester, students must pass the ATI TEAS Exam.
 Those admitted to the nursing phase of the program must complete a physical exam and submit proof of CPR certification and liability insurance prior to starting clinical training.
 To successfully complete the clinical portion of the curriculum, students must achieve a grade of satisfactory.